Dominique Hasler

-Dominique Hasler (née Matt, formerly Gantenbein; born 6 October 1978) is a Liechtensteiner politician who has served as a government councillor for Foreign Affairs, Education and Sport from 2021 to 2025.
+Dominique Hasler (née Matt, formerly Gantenbein; born 6 October 1978) is a Liechtensteiner politician who served as a government councillor for Foreign Affairs, Education and Sport from 2021 to 2025.
 She was also the President of the Committee of Ministers of the Council of Europe from 2023 to 2024.
 She previously served as a government councillor for the Interior, Education and Environment from 2017 to 2021.

 Early life and education

-Hasler was born Dominique Matt on 6 October 1978 in Mauren as the daughter of teacher Peter Gantenbein and Monika Matt as one of three children.
+Hasler was born as Dominique Matt on 6 October 1978 in Mauren as the daughter of teacher Peter Gantenbein and Monika Matt as one of three children.
 Her parents divorced and she subsequently took the family name of Gantenbein.
 She attended cantonal school in Sargans and obtained a primary school teacher diploma in 2000.

 From 2003 to 2006 she studied at the Intercantonal University of Special Needs Education in Zurich.
 From 2013 to 2015 she studied at the University of Liechtenstein in business administration and entrepreneurial management.